-Sarah Gogan is a partner in the corporate department at Fladgate and focuses on immigration.
+Sarah Gogan is a partner in the corporate department at Fladgate.

 She has over 17 years’ experience in a broad spectrum of immigration work.
 She acts for a wide range of clients from every part of the globe – celebrities and other prominent individuals, international families, ultra-high net worth and high net worth individuals, professionals and business people.